-- 2.12 The required Prudential Indicators are set out in Appendix 19E together with the methodology used to calculate them.
-The Prudential Indicators have been based on the planned level of borrowing set out above. - 2.13 The monitoring frequency for each Prudential Indicator is determined individually.
+- 2.12 The required Prudential Indicators are set out in Appendix 18E together with the methodology used to calculate them.
+The Prudential Indicators have been based on the planned level of borrowing set out above. - 2.13 A new "Liability Benchmark" Prudential Indicator has been included as per the requirements of the revised Codes.
+This is intended to support the financing risk management of the capital financing requirement in chart form. - 2.13 The monitoring frequency for each Prudential Indicator is determined individually.
 Some are monitored daily as treasury management transactions take place and others less frequently.
-For some indicators e.g. net external borrowing, trigger points will be set within the monitoring process to highlight when the indicator limits could be breached and allow corrective action to be taken - 2.14 The Section 151 Officer will report to Members on the performance of all Prudential Indicators as part of the Capital Programme monitoring process.
+For some indicators e.g. net external borrowing, trigger points will be set within the monitoring process to highlight when the indicator limits could be breached and allow corrective action to be taken - 2.14 The Section 151 Officer will report to Members on the performance of all Prudential Indicators quarterly as part of the Capital Programme monitoring process.
 Some of the Prudential Indicators may need to be revised during the year and these will require approval by the Audit Panel.
 The indicators will continually change due to factors other than the level of borrowing e.g. capital expenditure will change when additional grant resources are received.